 Because of the steep topography of the area, there are many steps and steep slopes within the park, including a new stepped entrance from the train station.
 However, the Parks for People funding allowed for the creation of a new accessible route from Railway Street to the viewpoint and out to Tweed Street, where previously steps had prevented access by wheelchairs and pushchairs.
+The steps and slope are highlighted in the parks leaflet and on the entrance notice boards to let people aware of the physical limitations of the site for less able visitors.
 The access past the Elizabethan Town Walls is narrow, again due to the confines of the topography and the Scheduled Ancient Monument.
-Steps and steep slopes are shown on the maps on the interpretation panels and in the parks leaflet.